commonuserlol/frida-il2cpp-wrappers/README.md

-maybe i will merge that info fork?
+maybe i will merge that into fork?